Rkoturdo-Ndo/GW2-Tutorial/GW2-Tutorial.md

 **Soulbound**

-Souldbound does go a step further.
+Souldbound goes a step further.
 Items that are soulbound can only be used by the character they are bound to.

 **Unique**

 Some items, especially ascended Rings and Accessories can be unique.
-This means that you can **only equipe one item with the same name**.
-It is a  common mistake to buy two ascended rings that are the same and then wondering why you can't equip both.
+This means that you can **only equip one item with the same name**.
+It is a  common mistake to buy two ascended rings that are the same and then wonder why you can't equip both.
 Read the description carefully :)

 [To the top](#Guild Wars 2 new Player Tutorial)